 Gemma E. Moran United Way/Labor Food Center

 The Gemma E. Moran United Way/Labor Food Center is at the forefront of helping to end hunger in Southeastern Connecticut.
 During this time, the Food Center has been particularly stretched but has responded by adding eight new, temporary member agencies to help get food to those in need.
 In addition the Food Center has increased the number of meals provided to the community by 21% from last year and has organized 160 volunteers to help with our efforts.
 You can help the Food Center with a donation or by running a food drive to collect nonperishables.

 Neighbors For Neighbors Fund

-Together with the Community Foundation of Eastern Connecticut and United Way of Central and Northeastern Connecticut on the Neighbors for Neighbors Fund, we’re working to get flexible resources to local agencies and nonprofits impacted by COVID-19.
-The first round of grants has been distributed to 61 recipients and totals more than $470,000 to local nonprofits.
-Please visit our donation page to give or click here to learn more about Neighbors for Neighbors.
+Together with the Community Foundation of Eastern Connecticut and United Way of Central and Northeastern Connecticut on the Neighbors for Neighbors Fund, we’re working to get flexible resources to local agencies and nonprofits impacted by COVID-19 through several rounds of funding to nonprofit organizations adversely affected by the pandemic.
+Please click here to learn more about Neighbors for Neighbors.

 ALICE Relief Fund